 For the lips:

-• Apply a nourishing lip balm with shea butter, beeswax, or lanolin to restore moisture.
+- Apply a nourishing lip balm with shea butter, beeswax, or lanolin to help moisturize.

 Use a Soothing Mask for Extra Recovery

-After heavy makeup days, a face mask can provide extra relief and hydration.
-It’s not mandatory every day, but using a mask 1-2 times per week can leave the skin feeling refreshed and renewed.
+After heavy makeup days, a face mask can provide extra comfort and hydration.
+It’s not mandatory every day, but using a mask 1-2 times per week can leave the skin feeling refreshed.

 Types of soothing masks:

-• Overnight sleeping masks: Work while you sleep to refresh and restore skin comfort.
+- Overnight sleeping masks: Work while you sleep to refresh and may help skin comfort.

 Tip: Store sheet or gel masks in the fridge for a refreshing, soothing experience.